The V&A | Royal Museum Of Design

 Within its cavernous, labyrinthine galleries (which are works of art in themselves), you’ll find 19th century wedding dresses and Dame Edna’s spectacles; a replica statue of David and a Maharajah’s throne; a 3000-year old golden necklace; Medieval manuscripts; Persian rugs; a minuscule notebook belonging to Leonardo da Vinci and an animatronic wooden tiger.

 While most of the artefacts are permanently housed at the V&A, they also host visiting exhibitions.
-Currently, they include the striking swinging 60s creations of fashion designer Mary Quant; a collection of surreal and creative photography from the renowned Tim Walker, and an exploration of the culture and sustainability of food, featuring edible water bottles and a toilet made of cow pats.
+Currently, they include the striking swinging 60s creations of fashion designer Mary Quant; a collection of surreal and creative photography from the renowned Tim Walker, and a ride through the history and future of cars, and their impact on cities, fashions, and the planet.

 Besides the vast trove of priceless artwork, there’s also a lecture theatre that plays host to fascinating speakers each month; the National Art Library; 8km of design archives; a beautiful outdoor courtyard and the museum tearooms – the first in the UK, and housed in stunning rooms designed by William Morris, James Gamble and Edward Poynter.